shubhmjain30/notes/reactjs/reactjs-core-proficiency.md

 ### useRef for Storing Mutable Values

 **Problem:** How do we store values that persist across renders but don't trigger re-renders when changed?

+**Theory:** Besides DOM access, `useRef` solves another important problem: storing mutable values that should persist between renders without causing re-renders.
+Unlike state:

+1. Updating a ref doesn't trigger component re-rendering
+2. Refs persist throughout the component's lifecycle
+3. Refs can hold any value, not just DOM elements
+4. Changes to refs are synchronous, unlike state updates which may be batched

+Common use cases include:

+-   Storing previous state values
+-   Keeping track of timers and intervals
+-   Storing instances of external libraries
+-   Solving the "stale closure" problem in callbacks

 ```jsx
 function Timer() {